7 Excellent Backpacking Hatchets For 2020

 When it comes time to start your fire you need a well-rounded hatchet that makes cutting kindling easy to get things going.

 You also need to be able to cut branches and split logs into smaller pieces to feed your fire.
-This one is the perfect balance of size and function.
-The Estwing fits easily in your pack at 14-inches.
+This tool is the perfect balance of size and function.
+The Estwing hatchet fits easily in your backpack at 14-inches.

 The extra length over some of the other models adds power to chopping and splitting your wood.
 But it is not too long either.
 It is still very comfortable to handle using one hand to hold it.